Skip to main content

 GET /lucca-api/employee-attributes?definition.id=jobPosition.jobTitle&value=Software Engineer HTTP/1.1

-For object-typed attributes (i.e. definitions whose schema.type is "object"), use dot-notation to filter on a specific sub-property of the value:
+For object-typed attributes (i.e. definitions whose schema.type is "object"), use dot-notation to target a specific sub-property of the value:

 # All "children" attributes where the child's given name is "Alice"